michkied/PloplDlaWOSP/README.md

 - Data is stored in data.json file
 - Bot updates the current price and overall sum in price.txt and sum.txt files respectively, which are then read by OBS and displayed on live transmission

-**IV, V & VI Great PLOPŁ Aution for WOŚP collected over 33 900 PLN for Wielka Orkiestra Świątecznej Pomocy!**
+**IV, V & VI PLOPŁ Aution for WOŚP collected over 56 000 PLN for Wielka Orkiestra Świątecznej Pomocy!**

 ▬▬▬▬▬▬▬▬▬